codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 ### Setup the custom .desktop files for Nautilus and VS Code

 This allows you to have custom actions when you right click app icons in the GUI.
 I have set these up with my favorite locations, however when you open the files customizing them should be self explanatory.
+The launcher files need to be placed in "\~/.local/shere/applications/".

 {{< image src="/images/screenshot-nautilus-context-menu.png" caption="Context Menu Example"  src-l="/images/screenshot-nautilus-context-menu.png" linked=true  >}}